Strangebrewer/strangeblog/server/Planning.md

 ## Next

 ### Sources page:
-- style the cards on the Sources page
 - an explanation of what these sources are for (for me) and how I went about compiling the list
-- DONE: a list of news and data sources I like (the one from my spread sheet)

 ### Admin page:
 - functionality for: